CarterA/Curriculum/Log.md

 * Emailed Patti at Logan asking if I could test the curriculum there.
 Again, hopefully I'll get a quick response.
 * Logan is a no-go according to Patti.
 * Added a bit more to the curriculum's first page.
 * Finished the first illustration (that took the rest of the day).

+##02/24/10
+Here is my plan for the day:

+* Get the illustration exported and looking nice.
+* Create a reference sheet for the students on the content taught on day one.
+* Include the picture.
+* Choose a page layout program and stick with it for the rest of the time.
+Markdown can only do so much.